What Does Your Pee Say About Your Health?

 What Is Glomerulonephritis?

 Glomerulonephritis is a big word that refers to several diseases that cause kidney injury.
-That monstrous word takes its name from the glomeruli, the tiny filters the kidneys use to clean your blood of waste.
+That word takes its name from the glomeruli, the tiny filters the kidneys use to clean your blood of waste.

 These diseases are divided into two types: acute and chronic.
-Acute kidney injury comes on suddenly, and can be caused by throat and skin infections, as well as other disorders.
+Acute kidney injury comes on suddenly, and can be caused by the bacteria causing throat and skin infections, as well as other disorders.
 It may get better all by itself, but it may also cause your kidneys to stop working without proper medical treatment.
 There are several symptoms of acute glomerulonephritis: